codingreshapefuture/Verify-system/README.md

 # CRF Edu Repositories

-CRF Edu Certificates for students
+CRF Edu Repositories for learing

+Each folder represents a subject, including learning materials, screenshots, learning outcomes and certificates for students